 Built in Martin Street, the old hospital operated from 1904 to 1974.
 It was built of local stone by Charles Chapman for $92 and consisted of the Big Ward, surgery, kitchen and laundry.
 An attractive verandah displayed ornate woodwork and cornerstones and window frames were made of spongolite.
 Extensions to the hospital were added later.

 Dr Wilson was the first practioner in Ravensthorpe and worked from 1904-1912.
 Many midwives worked in the area, including Nurse Marion Martin and Mrs. Mildwater.
 A full history of the old hospital can be read in Blow Whistle in Case of Emergency available at the Ravensthorpe Museum.
 It makes for fascinating reading.
-However, one Dr Hanarahan of Albany is worth a mention: he flew his Tiger Moth plane for 3 weekly clinics in Ravenshtorpe, then fished for bream in the Jerdacuttup Lakes before heading home!
+However, one Dr Hanarahan of Albany is worth a mention: he flew his Tiger Moth plane for 3 weekly clinics in Ravenshtorpe, then fished for bream in the Jerdacuttup River before heading home!